pavankomandur/Replenisher_taskService/README.md

 6. Chron Service(Schedular): Chron and TimerJob
 7. Exceptional Handling is done at centralized level.
 8. Logs
-9. Spring Security(Basic) : Due to Time Constraint, otherwise would have implemented either jwt token or oauth
+9. Spring Security(implemented jwt)
+10  Spring Transactions

 Front end Pages are developed and Integrated with backend, but still work needs to be done from frond end side on alignment, routing  and Menu